egaskin/f1l-internship-emulator/README.md

 For the 10 non-cell cycle programs, the programs labeled 9 and 10 were the only ones identified *in vitro* that did not have a corresponding *in vivo* program, which the authors propose might be a lack of *in vivo* data (see pg 1210).
 The authors surmised that 7 of the 10 *in vitro* RHPs showed significant similarity to the *in vivo* RHPs (they cite Fig. 4a, see pg 1210).
 This was based on similarity between *in vivo* RHP data and *in vitro* RHP data, some RHPs which were previously defined and others which the authors derived from available scRNA-seq data on real tumors.
 Additional verification was done for many of the RHPs by performing scRNA-seq on samples containing both real tumor cells and cancer cell line cells, which often resulted in indistinguishable expression patterns.

 #### Where can you download the scRNA-seq data as shown in Figure 1B?
 See the "Data availability" section.
 They give two links, one of which is a "Study" on CCLE: https://singlecell.broadinstitute.org/single_cell/study/SCP542/pan-cancer-cell-line-heterogeneity.
+The other is from GEO under accession GSE157220: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE157220

 ## Week 3: The Data